Streptocarpus hilsenbergii

 Images copyright by the individual photographers or their institutions.

-Color is reported by Hilliard and Burtt to range from a rather pale violet to vivid red, although it is not clear that the latter color actually exists in any current population.
+Color is reported by Hilliard and Burtt to range from a rather pale violet to vivid red.
 Throat markings are generally a darker color, although some plants have white markings as in the photo above.

 Additional photos may be seen in a slideshow by clicking one of the links below: